 Raw materials are those that are shipped into the manufacturing company to make the product.
 It is important that the raw materials are checked for any impurities.
 At MD logic – if impurities are detected, the product does not enter the manufacturing facility, it is placed back on the truck to ship out.
 The good raw material is then sent to an area that is secure to prevent contamination of any kind.
 In other words “the raw material is protected” so it can be used to produce your vitamins in the pure form.

 You should also look for supplements that are formulated with ingredients backed by clinical studies.

 Read your supplement labels carefully for different additives.
 Many companies use gluten and dairy to “fix” the vitamin or nutrients.
-Gluten and dairy are large proteins which many people cannot absorb.
-It is important to me as a physician that vitamins are gluten free and dairy free, in a vegetable based capsule.
+Gluten and dairy are large proteins that many people cannot absorb.
+It is important to me as a physician that vitamins are gluten-free and dairy-free, in a vegetable-based capsule.
 There are very few companies that do this and MD logic is one of them.

 So NOT ALL VITAMINS are CREATED EQUALLY.
 Know what you are taking, know where it comes from, know what additives can affect you in that vitamin.

 Dr. Roxanne Carfora, D.O., P.C. is Board Certified in Anti-aging and Functional Medicine and has been practicing Family Medicine for over 25 years.
 Dr. Carfora is an international lecturer for PCCA (Professional Compounding Centers of America) on Female Hormonal disorders, as well as, published many articles for cardiovascular disease prevention, women’s health issues, and healthy living topics.
 Her articles appeared in Newsday Wellness, Image magazine, and Long Island Pulse.